Skip to content

 Chris Greiner, CFO, Zeta Global, Q2 2024, 31 July 2024

 We had said over the last couple of quarters that we had gone from 1 to 3 to 5 [agencies].
-So the answer is that these are in those five that we’re seeing the new agencies, the ones we’ve added over the last six months scale very, very rapidly.
+So the answer is that in those five we’re seeing the new agencies, the ones we’ve added over the last six months scale very, very rapidly.

 We love our agency clients.
 They’ve been incredible partners to us.
 Our goal is to help them be the heroes of their stories with their brands, right?
 So we’re there to service the agencies.
 And as a subset, they’re bringing more brands to work with us as a part of that.